Written By: Z.R. Moore

-- This person tells you regularly that they don’t want a relationship with you, but you still try to form one with them regardless as to the negative consequences to you.
+- This person tells you regularly that they don’t want a relationship with you, but you still try to form one with them regardless of to the negative consequences to you.

 Why is bargaining for love a bad thing?

 A relationship that is created this way is certainly doomed to fail.
-When one person doesn’t have respect for the other this relationship will be weak.
 Respect is the foundation of trust and love.
-When both parties don’t have it you end with a bad partnership.
+When both parties don’t have it, you end with a bad relationship.
 Bad relationships are horrible situations to be in, and sometimes can be extremely difficult situations to get out of.
 If you’re the kind of person who bargains for love you could benefit a lot by getting out of that situation, and working on your self-esteem.
-The higher your self-esteem is the better your chances of finding the love you truly deserve, and desire.
+The higher your self-esteem is, the better your chances of finding the love you truly deserve, and desire.